Achieving better posture is a popular goal thanks to the explosion of interest in mobility and “prehab” focused training in recent years.

 I am a nerd.
 I need things to be quantifiable and tangible.
 Although Williams’ Wall Test is a simple and cheap assessment tool, if you would like a more comprehensive home assessment, I would strongly suggest getting a Posture Grid.

-If meeting with a medical professional or purchasing, basically, a wall mounted version of spinal battleship is out of the question, you could always make your own Plumb Line (just please ignore how he spelled Plumb wrong at 59 seconds):
+If meeting with a medical professional or purchasing, basically, a wall mounted version of spinal battleship is out of the question, you could always make your own Plumb Line:

 2. Posture Is a Habit